A source fragmentation approach to interacting quantum field theory: Discussion

 The idea of an antenna gives some idea of the complexity that must be conveyed by a source function.
 A description of the intuition this suggests will be attempted in this speculative final paragraph.
-A source function that is mostly constant across a cubic meter volume but zero elsewhere does not, for example, tell whether it describes an iron cube or ice or some other material, nor does it describe whatever lattice defects there might be, all of which will affect how well the given source function will act as a given type of antenna at different wavenumbers.
-If the source function is modulated, however, at wavenumbers and amplitudes that correspond to a lattice of iron atoms, then the antenna functionals that correspond to iron applied to the given source function ought to generate stronger resonances with other such antennas than we would obtain for, say, a cube of ice.
-When source functions become more complex, they might even model biological structures such as leaves, with it being something of an understatement that the computational needs for such modeling will increase extraordinarily.
+A source function that is mostly constant across a cubic meter volume but zero elsewhere does not, for example, tell whether it describes an iron cube or ice or some other material, nor does it describe whatever lattice defects there might be, all of which will affect how well the given source function will act as a type of antenna at different wavenumbers.
+If a source function is modulated, however, at wavenumbers and amplitudes that correspond to a lattice of iron atoms, then the antenna functionals for that modulation ought to generate stronger resonances than would be generated for other materials.
+We should also find that sufficiently elaborate surface and internal modulations will result in what have become known as metamaterial properties; as source functions become more complex, they might be able to model biological structures such as leaves, with it being something of an understatement, however, that the computational needs for such modeling will increase extraordinarily.
 One of the most important ``transmissions'' for any source function is into the past and future: when a source is extensively modulated, its antenna functionals will hopefully transmit the object much more strongly along the worldline in Minkowski space that we would expect for a solid object, as a kind of caustic, than when a source is much less modulated, creating a distinction between source functions that behave more or less classically.
 A source function or set of source functions that models a chair, say, \emph{must} create something close to this kind of classical worldline in Minkowski space for the model to be empirically adequate.
+I cannot say enough, however, that thinking in terms of systematically constructing elaborate antennae and a complex of free field relationships between them feels like only a step along the way to more effective conceptualizations.